Lena Heckmann & John Roman, U-Multirank

 Scholarships can also be based on financial need, or geared towards a specific group of people.
 For example there are scholarships for women, athletes, or even specific for graduate students.
 Some are dependent on the parents’, or one’s own workplace, or to a certain background – for instance military scholarships for families from the army.
-Scholarships can be a one-time payment of a specific amount of money or a continuous payment for the total costs of tuition.
+Scholarships can be a one-time payment of a specific amount of money, or a continuous payment for the total costs of tuition.
 No matter your circumstance, it’s worth applying for scholarships to help reduce the cost of your education.
-And the best part about scholarships is, they do not need to be repaid; scholarships are gifts.
+And the best part about scholarships is, they do not need to be repaid; scholarships are free gifts.

 If you want to find more information on scholarships by country, visit our ‘Universities by Country’ pages, select your desired country and read our sections on ‘How to get a scholarship in…’.